rangle/ngCourse2/handout/01-features.md

 }
 ```

-Here `this` refers to the instance of the class, assuming that submit method is called using the dot notation, such as `myComponent.submit()`.
-In this case, `this.fireSubmit(form)` invokes `fireSubmit()` method defined on the instance of the class.
+Here `this` refers to the instance of the class, assuming that a submit method is called using the dot notation, such as `myComponent.submit()`.
+In this case, `this.fireSubmit(form)` invokes the `fireSubmit()` method defined on the instance of the class.
 This will also ensure that inside `fireSubmit` we'll also have `this` referring to the same instance.

 However, `this` can also refer to other things.
 This can get very confusing.